 I was led to pursue a career in coaching after striving to make positive changes in my life.
 After a career halt in Marketing and Sales due to getting married and shifting country residence, and getting immersed in a new role as full-time invested “Mom”, I decided to upgrade my CV to re-join the working force.
-I needed to compliment my Bachelor degree of Business Administration with a Masters degree in Psychology.
+I needed to compliment my Bachelor’s degree in Business Administration with a Masters’s degree in Psychology.
 Studying Psychology was only a hobby until I re-enrolled at the university to make my hobby more grounded academically.
 I graduated again 20 years after my initial graduation and was directly recruited at the university as an instructor.
 I realized that I don’t just teach my students; I coach them.

 As Mark Twain once said, I realized that my vocation was my vacation.

 That is when I decided to earn my certification in coaching through the International Coach Academy.
 I, also, joined the Clinical training program as a psychotherapist.
 I am currently wrapping up my graduation requirements and have founded my own practice based on my experience in the business world and in my expertise as a psychologist.
 That led me to focus on life and career coaching and gave my practice a name that reflects my own life journey “Coaching Ur 3Ps (personal and professional progress)”.
 I did “walk the talk” and progressed in ways that led me to greater life-satisfaction.